Devastation After A Hurricane

 Misc.
 Supplies

-Backpacks and sturdy tote buckets would be helpful for the homeless to carry their things.
-Ziplock bags with toiletries, space blankets, flashlights with extra batteries, camping lanterns, and camp stoves.
+Backpacks and sturdy tote buckets would be helpful for those who have lost their homes to carry their things.
+Ziplock bags with toiletries, space blankets, flashlights, extra batteries, camping lanterns, and camp stoves.

 Animal Supplies

-Hay, buckets, feed pans, halters, lead ropes, collars, leashes, food and water bowls for all size animals, crates, portable enclosures like pens, and livestock panels.
+Hay, buckets, feed pans, halters, lead ropes, collars, leashes, food and water bowls for all sizes of animals, crates, portable enclosures like pens, and livestock panels.
 Empty 5-gallon buckets can hold water or food for several types of animals.
 First aid supplies are needed for animals and humans.

 First Aid Supplies